jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 		>Given we have set $$\hat{r_i} = \bar{r_i}$$ , this will simply be the **standard deviations** of $$\bar{r_i}$$.
 Thus, we set $$\sigma_{\hat{r_i}} = \sigma_{\bar{r_i}}$$.

 ---
-Unlike our [**previous post**](https://jp-quant.github.io/qf_volatility_p1/ "previous post") in this series on volatility, this time, we will start with a *N x M*  **daily close** $$RET$$ table of ~1,000 securities in the U.S. Equities market,  dating back **approximately 2 years worth of data** since May 1st 2020, or 600-700 data points available.
+Unlike our [**previous post**](https://jp-quant.github.io/qf_volatility_p1/ "previous post") in this series on volatility, this time, we will start with a *N x M*  **daily close** $$RET$$ table of ~1,000 securities in the U.S. Equities market,  dating back **approximately 4 years worth of data** since May 1st 2020, containing ~1000 data points available.

 Before we proceed, it is important to note that we have over 1,000 securities available.
-This is dimensionally lacking in data as for our *N x M* returns table $$RET$$ (N < M).
-It is somewhat similar, although not completely accurate, to saying having 1-2 points when working with 3 assets.
+We are somewhat dimensionally lacking in data to mathematically explore any patterns, as for our *N x M* returns table $$RET$$ (N ~= M).
+It is somewhat similar, although not completely accurate, to saying having 3 points when working with 3 dimensions.
 We will slightly touch base on this problem in later posts.
-Although, for now, when working with picking M assets,  we seek for **M < N** as much as we can, especially our purpose is to be able to work with **ANY** universe of investment targets, that being either:
+Although, for now, when working with picking M assets,  we seek for **M << N** as much as we can, especially our purpose is to be able to work with **ANY** universe of investment targets, that being either:
-- Randomizing selection of any given M < N
+- Randomizing selection of any given M << N
-- Selection in any specific sector (luckily, with some having the entire sector < N)
+- Selection in any specific sector (luckily, with some having the entire sector << N)

+# Preparation

 First, load up our full $$RET$$ dataframe along with an information table of ALL the securities available (~1000 securities).
 We then proceed on checking the count of securities in each sector for all sectors, and index them for usage: